 Bone Char, also known as Brimac Char, is one of the oldest methods for fluoride removal in the United States.
-Made from finely crushed cattle bones which are heated, bone char has a very high absorption capacity for fluoride and many other contaminants including lead, arsenic, and cadmium.
+Made from finely crushed cattle bones that are heated, bone char has a very high absorption capacity for fluoride and many other contaminants, including lead, arsenic, and cadmium.

 Bone char comes in the form of filter cartridges and will remove fluoride up to 90% of fluoride depending on the quality of the bone char and the frequency at which the filters are replaced.

-Bone char, along with activated alumina and reverse osmosis, is one of the 3 methods the EPA considers to be the most effective ways to remove fluoride from water.
+Bone char, along with activated alumina and reverse osmosis, is one of the three methods the EPA considers to be the most effective ways to remove fluoride from water.

 The oldest, least expensive method for purifying water is through distillation.
 Like the earth’s hydrologic cycle, distillation works through the natural processes of evaporation and condensation.

 As fluoride-concentrated water is heated, steam evaporates from the boiling water and condenses onto a surface.
 The condensation collects into a new container, leaving the fluoride and other contaminants behind.
 The end result is pure, distilled H20.

 Like reverse osmosis, the process of distillation removes more than just fluoride but particles and ions altogether, leaving the water empty of minerals and slightly acidic.
 Remineralization is advised in order to raise the pH level and improve the quality of taste.

 Home countertop distillation units can be purchased for convenient distilling whenever needed.
 Because of the relatively slow rate at which water is distilled, distillation units are more practical for individuals or small families.
 This article reviews the best countertop water distillers for home use.

 The Best Water Filters for Removing Fluoride